JavaGT/wearetheuniversity.org/source/blog/2024/08/12/Open Senate Letter.md

 If you still can't access, or for anonymous addition, email names to n.matzke@auckland.ac.nz .

-[Update August 21: We are having an open meeting (Senate members, non-Senate members, any other interested parties):

-Friday, August 23, 3 pm in Room 109-B10 - Main Library.
+[Update August 21: We are having an open meeting (Senate members, non-Senate members, any other interested parties):Friday, August 23, 3 pm in Room 109-B10 - Main Library.

 Also, a special Senate meeting has just been called for Tuesday, August 27, 4-5 pm.]